Top tip: get a seat next to the bar to watch the bartenders in action – it is possibly the most exciting thing you will see all year.

 Visitors to the bar tend to walk away with a pack of Nightjar playing cards, which feature pre-prohibition, prohibition, post-war, Nightjar signature and sharing serves, which is also how the menu is ordered.

-Live music nights on weekends often book up over 6 weeks in advance, so booking is recommended, but a few walk-in tables are available each evening and they are given away on a first come, first served basis.
+Live music bookings on weekends often book up over 6 weeks in advance, so booking is recommended, but a few walk-in tables are available each evening and they are given away on a first come, first served basis.

 Cocktails are priced from £12-£25 for single-serve cocktails and at £12 per head for a sharing cocktail.